Select any two GPUs for comparison

-The HD 7750 was released less than a year after the Radeon HD 4850, and so they are likely to have similar driver support for optimizing performance when running the latest games.
+The HD 7750 was released over three years more recently than the Radeon HD 4850, and so the HD 7750 is likely to have far better driver support, meaning it will be much more optimized and ultimately superior to the Radeon HD 4850 when running the latest games.

 The HD 7750 has 512 MB more video memory than the Radeon HD 4850, so is likely to be much better at displaying game textures at higher resolutions.
 This is supported by the fact that the HD 7750 also has superior memory performance overall.

 The HD 7750 has 8.4 GB/sec greater memory bandwidth than the Radeon HD 4850, which means that the memory performance of the HD 7750 is marginally better than the Radeon HD 4850.

 The Radeon HD 4850 has 800 Shader Processing Units and the Radeon HD 7750 Sapphire 1GB GDDR5 Edition has 512.
 However, the actual shader performance of the Radeon HD 4850 is 350 and the actual shader performance of the HD 7750 is 348.
 The Radeon HD 4850 having 2 better shader performance is not particularly notable, as altogether the HD 7750 performs better when taking into account other relevant data.